 We recommend that patients who receive deep sedation have a parent, spouse, or friend accompany them.
 Oral surgery appointments can take several hours for the sedative to wear off.
 Thus, driving may be unsafe.

 Licensed by the state to administer IV sedation, oral surgeons ensure the care you need.
 Because of the anxiety related to dental procedures, you may choose IV sedation for procedures as simple as wisdom tooth removal and implant placement, or as complex as full-mouth extractions.

 Call 832.990.8754 to schedule an appointment for oral surgery within the Greater Houston Metropolitan Area, Beaumont, and Corpus Christi.
-Contact Lovett Dental for an oral surgery consultation from our certified surgeons.
+Contact usl for an oral surgery consultation from our certified surgeons.